Slow fashion

 LIMITED INVENTORY & LIMITED WASTE

-RESPONSIBLE, SWEATSHOP-FREE PRODUCTION
+TRANSPARENT, SWEATSHOP-FREE PRODUCTION

 • Certifying their factories as Fairtrade Labeling Organizations (FLO) which are dedicated to alleviating poverty afflicting the majority of the world's farmers and workers by setting and certifying the compliance of stringent, socially-conscious production standards.